5 Beautiful Process Art Projects for Kids!

 posted by Preethi Chandrasekhar, March 14, 2019

-Here are some fun process art projects, that we have loved and that you can try with your kids this Spring/Summer!
+Here are some fun process art projects, that we have loved and that you can try with your kids this summer!

 1. Modern Art with Plastic Eggs

-With Easter just gone by, why not put all those plastic eggs from your egg hunt to good use.
+Have plastic eggs?
 Make Modern Art like what we did below using Circle Art Process Painting technique.
 An Open-ended creative activity for toddlers, preschoolers, kindergartners, or elementary children!

 2. Sensory Spice Painting